Skip to main content

 Topaz releases are available on github.
 The tarball contains both the topaz CLI (which can be used to create a configuration file), as well as topazd (which can be run as a daemon, and provides the authorizer APIs).

-Download the tarball
+Download the tarball from your command line

 Downloads are available for Linux (amd64, arm64); MacOS (amd64, arm64); and Windows (zip, MSI).

-For example, for Linux amd64:
+For example, to get the latest release for Linux amd64:

 For Linux arm64: